 - Add lemon zest and lemon juice and mix well.
 Squeeze lemon juice in a separate bowl and add it to the saucepan - Mix it right away to prevent the eggs from getting grainy.

 - Heat it at medium-low heat while mixing constantly with a whisk.
 Scrape off the sides and center of the bottom pan evenly to prevent the curd from getting stuck there.
-Once it starts to thicken slightly, whisk with a high speed.
+Once it starts to thicken slightly, whisk at high speed.
 Continue heating until it starts bubbling all over.
-You can turn up the heat to medium heat if you can not see it bubbling at the end.
+You can turn up the heat to medium if you can not see it bubbling at the end.

 - Strain it into the mixing bowl.
 Scrape off the bottom of the sieve to get all the curd.

 - Add softened butter left at room temperature to the room temperature lemon curd.
 Whip it at high speed until smooth.
-Scrape off the sides and the bottom of the bowl and a whisk on the way to pick up any left butter or curd.
+Scrape off the sides and the bottom of the bowl and whisk on the way to pick up any left butter or curd.

 Why is my lemon cream filling loose?

-Here are the 3 most common causes:
+Here are the three most common causes:

 - The lemon curd was not cooked enough - The eggs and cornstarch thicken the curd when it is heated enough.
 Heat the curd until it starts boiling hard.